Table of Contents

 Does Scalp Micropigmentation Grow Hair?

 Unfortunately, scalp micropigmentation does not help your hair grow back.
-Rather, it gives a tight buzz-cut look and you can maintain a natural look by keeping the rest of your hair short in length.
+Instead, it gives a tight buzz-cut look, and you can maintain a natural look by keeping the rest of your hair short.

 Do You Need to Shave Your Head for Scalp Micropigmentation?

 Instead of shaving your head for scalp micropigmentation, you may create the buzz hairstyle with an electric shaver.
-This will decrease the contrast between your existing hair and scalp micropigmentation, thereby creating the most natural look.
+This will decrease the contrast between your existing hair and scalp micro pigmentation, thereby making the most natural look.

 Is Micropigmentation Better Than Microblading?

-The results of micropigmentation are long-lasting than those of microblading.
-Micropigmentation deposits pigment deeper into the skin than microblading, which increases its longevity for 1-1.5 years more.
+The results of micro pigmentation are long-lasting than those of microblading.
+Micropigmentation deposits pigment more profound into the skin than microblading, which increases its longevity by 1-1.5 years more.

 References: